cjr35/tango/spec/file-types/tango.md

 \* In many cases this will just be the name of a neighborhood defined in the project's .tangoh file.

 The `in neighborhood` part of a rule definition is optional.
-In the absence of a neighborhood clause, Tango will
+In the absence of a neighborhood clause, Tango will assume the user wants to check the default neighborhood as defined in the project's .tangoh file.

 The process of checking and applying a rule is simple.
-Tango checks the condition
+Tango checks the condition to the left of `>>`.
+If that condition is true, Tango m
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2MzkxNzQ4MSwzNDI4MDU5MF19
+eyJoaXN0b3J5IjpbLTgyMTQzOTczNywzNDI4MDU5MF19
 -->